A Contradiction That The Fed Desires

 · energy policy.

-The "Elephant" known as currency policy was also observed as a potential nuclear option, to be deployed as deliberate weakening of the US Dollar, in the circumstances where the "four arrows" missed their target.
+The "Elephant" known as currency policy was also observed as a potential nuclear option, to be deployed as deliberate weakening of the US dollar, in the circumstances where the "four arrows" missed their target.
 Going forward, the flight of these "arrows" and the tracks of the "Elephant" will be followed to provide inputs to the global macro story that is being influenced by America.

-The last report observed the sleight of hand employed by Secretary Mnuchin in relation to the "regulatory and tax arrows", to disguise a rolling back of banking regulations as a reward for the Wall Street cohort that has captured the Trump administration behind the stated objective of reducing the Federal budget.
-The subterfuge now appears to be extending to his own verbal disguise known as the "Mnuchin Rule".
+The last report observed the sleight of hand employed by Secretary Mnuchin in relation to the "regulatory and tax arrows" to disguise a rolling back of banking regulations as a reward for the Wall Street cohort that has captured the Trump administration behind the stated objective of reducing the Federal budget.
+The subterfuge now appears to be extending to his own verbal disguise known as the "Mnuchin Rule."
 This rule apparently guarantees a fiscal break for the middle class taxpayer.
-Currently Secretary Mnuchin appears to be breaching this rule, by refusing to guarantee a pledge that the President will not sign a tax bill that will make the highest earners the biggest winners.
-The picture of an administration that championed the little guy in order to win the election, only to reward its own wealthier supporters remains intact.
+Currently, Secretary Mnuchin appears to be breaching this rule, by refusing to guarantee a pledge that the President will not sign a tax bill that will make the highest earners the biggest winners.
+The picture of an administration that championed the little guy in order to win the election, only to reward its own wealthier supporters, remains intact.

 The need to stabilize the budget and social security deficits is critical, given that economic growth is not creating the tax revenues to address the situation.
 Furthermore, the low level of inflation is not serving to push up prices and wages sufficiently to yield increased sales and payroll taxes that can also be used to pay down deficits.
 President Trump's new deficit neutral fiscal stimulus will therefore come under close scrutiny from a genuine economic perspective, as well as in relation to the partisan optics that his administration is increasingly perceived through.
 The last report noted the raging debate over why inflation and wages remain so low despite the advanced stage of the economic recovery.
 The San Francisco Fed has even hinted that there may be a structural change in the labour market, which is substituting higher qualified yet lower earning job candidates, for their more highly paid peers, in a great compression of salaries.